 Levy uses sustainable food and beverage products and employs sustainable practices for DLCC events whenever possible.
 Sustainable food and beverages are those that are organic, produced within a 100-mile radius of the site, and/or meet equitable harvesting standards.
-The large volume of food purchases required, the variability of the types of food being served, as well as Pittsburgh's geographic location and seasonality poses a challenge to sourcing local food.
+The large volume of food purchases required, the variability of the types of food being served, as well as Pittsburgh's geographic location and seasonality poses challenges to sourcing local food.

-In 2020, 29% of all food and 53% of all beverage purchases were local.
+In 2021, 32% of all food and beverage purchases were local.
 Levy maintains rooftop planters to grow herbs and vegetables which are served during catered events.
-(The rooftop planters were not used in 2020 due to the pandemic and the 4th Floor Terrace renovation.)
+(The rooftop planters were not used in 2021 due to the pandemic and the 4th Floor Rooftop Terrace renovation.)

-Additionally, 88% of Levy's cleaning products were ecologically friendly and 99% of the disposable serve-ware used is compostable, exclusive of bottled water and juices.
+79% of Levy's cleaning products were ecologically friendly and 73% of the disposable serve-ware used was compostable, exclusive of bottled water and juices.
 The DLCC food service provided by Levy is designated as a Platinum Plate Sustainable Pittsburgh Restaurant for the commitment to sustainability.
-As a program developed by Sustainable Pittsburgh, a Sustainable Pittsburgh Restaurant demonstrates a commitment to managing the social and environmental impacts of its operations as central to its strategy for business success.
+As a program developed by Sustainable Pittsburgh, a Sustainable Pittsburgh Restaurant demonstrates a commitment to managing the social and environmental impacts of its operations as a central strategy for business success.

-&lt;sup>13 Standards include: Food Alliance Certified, Protected Harvest Certified, Fair Trade, or the Marine Stewardship Council's Blue Eco-Label.
+&lt;sup>14 Standards include: Food Alliance Certified, Protected Harvest Certified, Fair Trade, or the Marine Stewardship Council's Blue Eco-Label.